NetCoreTemplates/vue-spa/MyApp.Client/src/_posts/2021-11-01_jekyll-to-vitepress.md

 Since some of our documentation used handlebar syntax in example code, we needed a way for Jekyll to ignore these statements and just present our code.
 `raw` and `endraw` were used which were usually wrapping code blocks.
 VitePress doesn't have a problem with this syntax which means the `{% raw %}` statements were included in our page which we didn't want.

-This was a matter of finding where these were used in all our documents and replace them with `::: v-pre` blocks as needed.
+This was a matter of finding where these were used in all our documents and replace them with `:::v-pre` blocks as needed.

 ## Sidebar